US Spotify Market: Data-Backed Growth Guide (2026)

 Major U.S. Playlists

 Spotify's U.S. editorial playlists have immense reach.
 For instance, RapCaviar (hip-hop) is Spotify's second-most-followed playlist globally.
 Other top U.S.-centric playlists include New Music Friday US (mainstream hits), Hot Country (country), Viva Latino US, Rock Hard, and many more.
 Getting onto or trending in these playlists can expose your music to tens of millions of U.S. listeners at once.
-(Chartlex's campaigns aim for such algorithmic features.)
+Chartlex's campaigns aim for exactly this kind of algorithmic placement.

 Collectively, these factors make the U.S. market a priority.
 By focusing your promotion here, you stand to earn more per stream and tap the world's richest audience for music.